bleuf1sh/setup-dev-mac/README.md

 - The Unarchiver

 ### Notes
-- all hidden files are visible in Finder
+- all hidden files are made visible in Finder
 - ability to open a terminal from Finder
 - default Mac dock is scrubbed of all distractions
 - custom Peppermint color in terminals for better readability